materialdigital/pmd-server/docs/pages/services/onto-docker.md

 Set `JWT_SECRET_KEY` to a random alphanumeric value (for example by using `openssl rand -hex 48`).

-Change the `FUSEKI_ADMIN` password it here in the `docker-compose-prod.yml` file as well.
+Change the `FUSEKI_ADMIN` password here and in the `docker-compose-prod.yml` file as well.

 Change the `ADMIN_EMAIL` and `JWT_DAYS_VALID` as desired.